spdy-http2/node-spdy/README.md

-With this module you can create [SPDY](http://www.chromium.org/spdy) servers in node.js with natural http module interface and fallback to regular https (for browsers that doesn't support SPDY yet).
+With this module you can create [SPDY](http://www.chromium.org/spdy) servers in node.js with natural http module interface and fallback to regular https (for browsers that don't support SPDY yet).

 ## Usage